 Flourish Probiotics for Athletes!

 Supply your gut with the diversity it craves!
-Flourish and Flourish Junior living liquid probiotics supply eleven strains from five different families who would love to hang out with your resident gut buddies.
-This diversity can help support any athlete at any age in their workouts and athletic endeavors.
+Flourish Original and Flourish Junior living liquid probiotics supply eleven strains from five different families who would love to hang out with your resident gut buddies.
+This diversity may help support any athlete at any age in their workouts and athletic endeavors.

 The content in this post is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.